-2. A recreational vehicle may be used for temporary living or sleeping quarters only in a recreational vehicle park or where permitted by Title 10 or Title 13 of the Carson City Municipal Code.
+2. A recreational vehicle may be used for temporary living or sleeping quarters only in a recreational vehicle park or where otherwise permitted by the Carson City Municipal Code.

 3. A commercial coach may be used as an office with the approval of a special use permit.
 A special use permit is not required when a commercial coach is used: